AlessandroBregoli/ctbn_cba/README.md

 - ![CTPC{\chi ^2}](https://render.githubusercontent.com/render/math?math=CTPC_%7B%5Cchi%20%5E2%7D)
 - ![CTPC{KS}](https://render.githubusercontent.com/render/math?math=CTPC_%7BKS%7D)

-We assess the performance of this two algorithms against that of the score-based algorithm implemented in the CTBN-RLE library.
+We assess the performance of these two algorithms against that of the score-based algorithm implemented in the CTBN-RLE library.